-Data from a report on swine rations in Alberta, Canada was used to estimate a land occupation requirement (crops only, excluding production facility area) of 12.3 ma/kg live weight (LW) produced (SNC-LAVALIN Agro and Ciraig 2009), which is higher than most other reports.
-Pelletier et al. (2010) reported ecological footprints between 14.2 and 24 ma per kg LW for pigs produced with different practices in the US Upper Midwest.
+Data from a report on swine rations in Alberta, Canada was used to estimate a land occupation requirement (crops only, excluding production facility area) of 12.3 m2/kg live weight (LW) produced (SNC-Lavalin Agro, 2009), which is higher than most other reports.
+Pelletier et al. (2010) reported ecological footprints between 14.2 and 24 m2 per kg LW for pigs produced with different practices in the U.S. Upper Midwest.
 The ecological footprint characterizes, in 'global equivalent hectares (gha)', the total productive ecosystem area required to provide all the resources and greenhouse gas sinks necessary for the system under study.
-It combines characterization factors for land occupation (2.19 gha/ha cropland - indicating, from an ecological perspective, that the effect of land used for cropping has a slightly larger effect than the global average hectare) and GHG emissions (2.67 gha/kg CO2 indicating that each kg CO2 emitted requires 2.67 ha of land to act as a sink for the emission) (Frischknecht et al. 2007).
+It combines characterization factors for land occupation (2.19 gha/ha for cropland) and GHG emissions (2.67 gha/kg CO2) (Frischknecht et al., 2007).
 A characterization, or equivalency factor, is used by LCA modelers during the life cycle impact assessment (LCIA) phase as a multiplier for inventoried resources (in this case both direct land occupation and indirect land use needed to absorb emitted GHG) that indicate a different degree of impact of similar resources/emissions.
-The authors did not report the land occupation inventory and we have estimated the land occupation based on the literature values for characterization factors (Frischknecht et al. 2007).
-Based on Pelltier et. al. (2010) reported GHG emissions and ecological footprint, we estimate land occupation inventory of all relevant processes from cradle to farm gate for this study ranging from 3.5 to7.2 ma/kg LW.
+The authors did not report the land occupation inventory and the land occupation has been estimated based on the literature values for characterization factors (Frischknecht et al., 2007).
+Based on Pelltier et al. (2010) reported GHG emissions and ecological footprint, land occupation inventory of all relevant processes from cradle to farm gate for this study ranges from 3.5 to 7.2 m2/kg LW1.
 This is dominated by the area required for crop production, but is reported to include all production phases to the farm gate.